cstamas/cstamas.org/content/blog/2024/09/what-is-mima.md

 ```

 It basically offers you pretty much the same experience whether you run "embedded" in Maven or "standalone" in CLI.
+MIMA merely tries to "hide" from you from where `RepositorySystem` and `RepositorySystemSession` comes from.
+From Maven?
+Or did MIMA just create one for you?
+Don't care about it.

 In any case, it allows unfettered access to Resolver APIs.
-In short MIMA offers Resolver access "up to `maven-core`".
+Also, important to mention, MIMA offers Resolver access "up to `maven-core`".

-That above means a difference: packaging plugins for example **are not injected** when using MIMA in standalone mode (as that part
+That above means a difference as well: for example packaging plugins **are not injected** when using MIMA in standalone
-of Model Builder is done by component that resides in `maven-core`).
-But again, MIMA offers Resolver APIs, that is
+mode (as that part of Model Builder is done by components that reside in `maven-core`).
+But again, MIMA offers
-**about _dependencies_ and not about _building_**.
-If you want building, use Maven of course.
+Resolver APIs, that is **about _dependencies_ and not about _building_**.
+If you want building, use Maven.

-Despite the name, **MIMA is not Maven**.
+Despite the name, **MIMA is not Maven**, is just a piece of it.

+## MIMA and Maven 4

 About Maven 4, MIMA and the future, we still have to see how things fit together.
-But just to drive your insanity, here
+But just to drive your fantasies, here
-are few facts:
+are listed few possibilities:
 * We have Resolver 1.x and Resolver 2.x (that are pretty much [binary compatible](https://maven.apache.org/resolver/upgrading-resolver.html))
 * We have Maven 3.x and Maven 4.x, they use Resolver 1.x and Resolver 2.x respectively.
-* Wild combos are [possible](https://github.com/maveniverse/mima/issues/65), as MIMA offers "**Resolver APIs only**" such as
+* Wild combos are [possible](https://github.com/maveniverse/mima/issues/65), such as
-  * Resolver 1.x + Maven 3 `maven-resolver-provider` (and deps) => this is MIMA 2.x
+  * Resolver 1.x + Maven 3 `maven-resolver-provider` (and deps) => **this is MIMA 2.x**
-  * Resolver 2.x + Maven 3 `maven-resolver-provider` (and deps, thanks to binary compatibility) => ?
+  * Resolver 2.x + Maven 3 `maven-resolver-provider` (and deps, thanks to binary compatibility) => Theoretically could work, but who would need this?
-  * Resolver 2.x + Maven 4 => ?
+  * Resolver 2.x + Maven 4 => This [may be **MIMA 3.x**](https://github.com/maveniverse/mima/pull/28)
-  * Maven 4 API, but that "hides" Resolver completely and unsure what MIMA can do here
+  * **BUT** Maven 4 API "hides" Resolver completely, and is also able to work "standalone", and am really unsure do we need MIMA at all?